chasetmartin/svelteCommerce/README.md

 ## Installation

-To clone and run this application with the sqlite db in its current state:
+To clone and run this application with a sqlite development db:

 * Ensure you have Node > v16 installed on your machine, then: